 Subscribe to my email list to get my free eBook “The Beginner’s Guide to Homemade Vegan Staples” or if you are ready to fully dive into making your own vegan cheese, butter, yogurt, and more check out my cookbook, “The Ultimate Guide to Homemade Vegan Staples!”

 Mix 3 tbsp soy sauce of choice, 2 tbsp liquid smoke, 1 tbsp nutritional yeast, 1 tbsp oil, and 1 tsp maple syrup in a flat-bottomed container and stir with a fork.

-Slice the tempeh into ¼ inch thick slices and lay flat in the marinade.
+Slice 8 oz of tempeh into ¼ inch thick slices and lay flat in the marinade.

 Flip the slices over after a few minutes to coat both sides.
 Let them sit for at least 5 minutes to soak up the flavor or place back in the fridge to marinate until you are ready to cook.

 Fry the marinated tempeh over medium heat in 1 tbsp of oil for about 3-4 minutes on each side until they darken and crisp up slightly.

 Heat oven to 375°F (190°C) and bake the tempeh on an oiled cookie sheet or on a parchment-lined cookie sheet.
 Bake for 15 minutes, flip and bake for 10 more minutes.